 The real downside to the Asset is that the knife has been discontinued by Kershaw.
 But, just because it has been discontinued doesn’t mean you can’t still find it.
 A number of the big box sporting goods stores are likely to have an ample supply of these knives on hand for a while.

-Additionally, online retailer Amazon has these quality knives for less than $18 each.
-Considering the very good build quality of the Kershaw Asset, that is an amazing price.
+For a while, these knives were sold as cheap as $18 each.
+Considering the very good build quality of the Kershaw Asset, that was an amazing price.

 Like many knives, the run of the Asset was of limited duration.
 Kershaw no longer manufactures this knife.
 However, the knife lives on in our household.

 When Kershaw discontinued this knife, I picked up two more on clearance through an online retailer.
 Having used mine from time to time, my wife took one as her daily carry.

 Both her knife and my own have put up with a great deal of use in the past several years.
 They aren’t fancy knives, but they are solid workers that have held up well.
 I found they hold a sharp edge for a long time.

 If you find one on some clearance rack, definitely grab it.
 The Kershaw Asset proved its worth many times over in our hands.
 I’m sure it will do the same for you.
 You can also check out all of my other knife reviews for some alternatives.

 The Kershaw Asset I reviewed in this article was purchased with my own money from a third party retailer.
 I have no connection to Kershaw.

 GunsHolstersAndGear.com is an independent, for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.

 The links do not change your purchase price.
 I do not get to see what any individual purchases.